CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Python script
-You can use any traditional python script regardless the version **(2.x and 3.x are also supported)???**.
+You can use any traditional python 2.7 version script.

 ###Imports